 ASU West.
-The Scottsdale M.B.A. degree program meets in the Scottsdale Airpark in north Scottsdale.
+The ScottsdaleMBA degree program meets in the Scottsdale Airpark in north Scottsdale.
 Classes emphasize the development of critical learning skills, with practical application in analyzing local industries.
 Students, faculty, and industry experts work together on projects for local companies.
 The integrated curriculum provides a comprehensive understanding of interrelated business issues.
 For more information, call 602/543-6201.

-Public Administration-M.P.A.
+Public Administration - M.P.A.

 ASU Main.
 The School of Public Affairs offers this interdisciplinary program.
-The program is designed to provide professional training for careers in public administration and management.
-Opportunities for completing course work leading to the M.P.A. are offered during evening hours at ASU Main, the ASU Downtown Center, and various offcampus sites.
-For more information, call 480/965-3926 or write
+The program provides professional training for careers in public administration and management.
+Opportunities for completing course work leading to the M.P.A. are offered during evening hours at ASU Main, the ASU Downtown Center, and various off-campus sites.
+For more information, call 480/965-3926, or write